 All this is great, but what the researchers really wanted to know was if the improvement in blood glucose control and changes in cytokines was mirrored by functional changes in the pancreas.
 Using cell staining techniques, they found that STZ treatment resulted in a dramatic (85 percent) decrease in the number of insulin-secreting β cells and an increase of non-hormone-producing cells.
 But with just a few FMD cycles of caloric restriction and refeeding, many of these non-α/β cells redifferentiated into functional insulin-secreting β cells (1)!

 How was the FMD doing this?
 The researchers were curious too and wondered if epigenetics were responsible.
 They ground up some of the pancreatic tissue from the mice and used RNA sequencing to determine which genes were being expressed.
-They found that the FMD is able to turn back the clock, promoting a gene expression profile in adult mice that is usually only observed during embryonic and fetal development.
-This is quite an astonishing finding.

 I’ve covered epigenetics before—the idea that expression of certain genes can be turned on or off, depending on what stimuli are present.
 Essentially, the genetic blueprint for building a pancreas is present in every single cell in the body, from the womb through adulthood, as is the blueprint for every organ and structure of your body.
 But this genetic blueprint only gets turned on at certain times and in certain cells, when the proper signals are present.